ireallyhopeirememberthis/yates_rrt/README.md

 ## [Yet Another Traffic Engineering System](https://cornell-netlab.github.io/yates/)

 YATES is a software framework that enables rapid prototyping and evaluation of traffic engineering systems.
 It is open source under a GNU LGPLv3 license.

+## This fork is not intended for traffic engineering use

+I have modified Yates to accept an -rrt option, which will then produce randomized routing trees using the multiplicative weights iterative algorithm.
+It is neither fast nor good code, but merely serves me in not having to re-implement the tree generation.

+Use at your own risk.

+BTW: the installation guide below is pretty outdated, check in the issues of the original repo, or use my docker file.
 ## Getting started

 ### Installation: